aanderse/LdapRecord.com/source/docs/laravel/auth/quickstart.md

 ### Step 2: Setting up your LoginController {#plain-controller-setup}

-Now we must change our
+Now we must change our `LoginController` to allow LdapRecord to properly locate users who are attempting to sign into our application.

+We do this by changing the `credentials` method and returns an array that contains the users username and password.
+The username in this example will be the LDAP users `mail` attribute:

 ```php
 class LoginController extends Controller